djuanit0x/data-structure-cheat-sheet/README.md

 ## Red Black Tree (RBT)

-### What it is

- - It's a **BST** with following characteristic:
+### It's a **BST** with following characteristic:
-    1. All nodes must red or black
-    2. The root must be black
+1. All nodes must red or black.
+The root node must be a black.
+Null reference is a black node.
-    3. If a node is red, then all of its children must be black.
-That's why it's not possible to have red node w/ red children (red -> red).
-However, it is possible for black node to have red / black children.
+2. If a node is red, then all of its children must be black.However, it is possible for black node to have red / black children.
-        - Need to switch color if parent is black and all of children are red
-        - If the parent is red and its children are red do AVL rotation + coloring
+    - Need to switch color if parent is black and all of children are red.
+In other words, do AVL rotation + coloring if the parent is red and its children are red.
+3. Can't have a red node w/ red children (red -> red).
+Do AVL rotation if this happens.
-    4. For every node **n**, every possible path from **n** to a null refference (does not point to anything) must have the same # black nodes
+4. For every node **n**, every possible path from **n** to a null refference (does not point to anything) must have the same # black nodes.
-    5. null refference must be a black node

- - It's not an AVL Tree (red black tree != AVL tree) -- You may get invalid AVL tree when constructing the tree from red black tree
+Note: Red black tree != AVL tree--It's possible to get invalid AVL tree when constructing the tree from red black tree.

 ### Algorithm
 #### Red Black Insertion